Microsoft 365 Ransomware: Your Guide to Prevention and Fast Recovery

 Steps for Immediate Action

-1. Isolate affected systems: The first step is to disconnect the infected machine from the network to prevent the ransomware from spreading to other systems.
+1. Isolate affected systems: The first step is to disconnect the infected machine from the network to prevent ransomware from spreading to other systems.
 This includes both wired and wireless connections.

 2. Identify the ransomware: Knowing the type of ransomware you’re dealing with can help in determining the course of action.
 Some ransomware variants are more harmful than others, and some may even have publicly available decryption tools.